kubedb/website/content/docs/v2026.6.19/guides/mariadb/private-registry/quickstart/index.md

 - You will also need a docker private [registry](https://docs.docker.com/registry/) or [private repository](https://docs.docker.com/docker-hub/repos/#private-repositories).
 In this tutorial we will use private repository of [docker hub](https://hub.docker.com/).

 - You have to push the required images from KubeDB's [Docker hub account](https://hub.docker.com/u/kubedb) into your private registry.
-For mysql, push `DB_IMAGE`, `EXPORTER_IMAGE`, `INITCONTAINER_IMAGE` of following MariaDBVersions, where `deprecated` is not true, to your private registry.
+For mariadb, push `DB_IMAGE`, `EXPORTER_IMAGE`, `INITCONTAINER_IMAGE` of following MariaDBVersions, where `deprecated` is not true, to your private registry.

 ```bash
 $ kubectl get mariadbversions -n kube-system  -o=custom-columns=NAME:.metadata.name,VERSION:.spec.version,DB_IMAGE:.spec.db.image,EXPORTER_IMAGE:.spec.exporter.image,INITCONTAINER_IMAGE:.spec.initContainer.image,DEPRECATED:.spec.deprecated